 Lou trained with the prestigious BBC's Television Drama Director’s Course, where he wrote and directed his own short film (Grey Panther).
 Recently, Lou has produced, directed, and written drama for BBC Radio, including his original play MY MONTH WITH CARMEN, his adaptation of writer Bernard MacLaverty's GRACE NOTES, starring Amanda Burton, and his adaptation of Sandor Marai's recent best-seller, EMBERS, starring Patrick Stewart.

-He has recently been collaborating on a number of music theatre shows with leading contemporary composer Deirdre Gribbin.
+He collaborated on a number of music theatre shows with leading contemporary composer Deirdre Gribbin.
 With Gribbin he has co-created and directed ACCORDING TO, based on the accordion music of Stravinsky, Piazzola, and Gribbin, which appeared at the National Concert Hall in Dublin and the Huddersfield Contemporary Music Festival.
-NOTES FROM THE EDGE featured Bernard MacLaverty’s novel “Grace Notes”, with live musicians, actors and premiered to acclaim at the Belfast International Festival.
-His 2005 music theatre spectacular THE VENUS BLAZING TOUR appeared at the South Bank Centre, London and toured to large national venues, including Warwick Concert Hall, The Liverpool Philharmonic Hall, and St. David’s Concert Hall in Cardiff.
+NOTES FROM THE EDGE featured Bernard MacLaverty's novel "Grace Notes", with live musicians, actors and premiered to acclaim at the Belfast International Festival.
+His 2005 music theatre spectacular THE VENUS BLAZING TOUR appeared at the South Bank Centre, London and toured to large national venues, including Warwick Concert Hall, The Liverpool Philharmonic Hall, and St. David's Concert Hall in Cardiff.